kotofurumiya/omnikit/README.md

 ### Optional

-`Optional` class represent nullable(undefinable) value, which is inspired from Java or Swift.
+`Optional` class represent nullable(undefinable) value, which is inspired by Java and Swift.

 ```
 const opt = new Optional('hello');